svn2github/wordpress-vip-plugins/apple-news/README.md

 Once activated, the "Apple News" menu should appear in your WordPress Admin panel.

+NEW IN 1.1.6: More descriptive errors messages to allow for easier troubleshooting, especially for those without access to the News Preview tool.

 NEW IN 1.1.4: We've made some improvements to the default template built into the plugin.
 Although it won't override your current settings, we strongly recommend placing the Cover image at the top of the Component Order settings for the best experience.